 - Middle Temple Hall: Legal life, Twelfth Night and a rare survivor of Elizabethan architecture

 - Knights, Shakespeare and lawyers: Visit the Medieval Temple Church at Open House London.

 - Derelict beauty: A visit to Caroline Gardens Chapel with Open House London

 - Regency London, John Nash and the Third Reich: Visiting The Royal Society’s Carlton House Terrace with Open House.

 - Neo-classicism, masques and an execution site: The history and beauty of Banqueting House.

 For more of Metro Girl’s blog posts on London history, click here.

-Posted on 19 September 2013, in Activities, Architecture, History, London and tagged 2nd century, Archaeology, Billingsgate Roman House and Baths, City of London, london, Lower Thames Street, Open House London, Roman, ruins.
+Posted on 19 Sep 2013, in Activities, Architecture, History, London and tagged 2nd century, Archaeology, City of London, derelict, London, Open House London, Roman, ruins.
 Bookmark the permalink.
 17 Comments.